No. 1 Court (Wimbledon)

 No. 1 Court is a tennis court at the All England Lawn Tennis and Croquet Club, Wimbledon, London.
-Opened in 1997, it is used primarily for the Wimbledon Championships.
-It also occasionally plays host to Great Britain's Davis Cup home ties, as Centre Court is reserved for the Grand Slam tournament, with the one exception of the 2012 Olympic Games.
+The current No. 1 Court stadium was opened in 1997 and has a capacity of 12,345.
+It is used primarily for the Wimbledon Championships and it occasionally hosts Great Britain's home Davis Cup ties.

-With a capacity of 12,345, it replaced the original, now-demolished No. 1 Court, which had stood on the west side of Centre Court since 1924, with a spectator capacity of 7,328.
+The current No. 1 Court superseded the original, now-demolished No. 1 Court, which had stood on the west side of Centre Court since 1924 and was used in 67 Wimbledon Championships.
+The old No. 1 Court had a spectator capacity of 7,328 at its largest.
 The old court was replaced by the Millennium Building, the media centre and facilities for players, members, and officials.